 Dublin City Council (DCC) is preparing a new Development Plan for Dublin City - the Draft Dublin City Development Plan 2022 - 2028 (the 'Draft Plan' hereafter).
 The Draft Plan will replace the current Dublin City Development Plan 2016 - 2022.
-The preparation of the new Development Plan is currently at Draft stage.

 The Draft Plan is a strategic document setting the vision and direction for the future development of the functional area of Dublin City Council for the benefit of all its citizens up to 2028, which will shape the future development of the functional area and identify zones where different land uses are considered to be appropriate.